Education

 Pandey teaches Corporate Financial Accounting in the MBA program, helping managers and leaders become better consumers of accounting information and thereby better decision makers.
 Prior to joining the University of Rochester in 2022, he obtained a Ph.D. from the University of Southern California and an MBA from the Indian Institute of Management.

-Partisan Regulatory Actions: Evidence from the SEC (with Xingyu Shen and Joanna Wu)
+Partisan Regulatory Actions: Evidence from the SEC (with Xingyu Shen and Joanna Wu) [Journal of Accounting and Economics, 2025]

 -